-- Synthetic Fertilizer: If you are using a synthetic fertilizer, feed your seedlings weekly, but it's wise to dilute the label's recommendation by at least half.
-Tender seedlings can easily be burned by too much fertilizer.
-Really young seedlings can get away with 1/4 of what the label recommends for full grown plants.
+- Synthetic fertilizer: If you are using synthetic fertilizer, feed your seedlings weekly.
+However, it's often wise to dilute the label's recommendation by at least half.
+Tender seedlings can be easily burned by too much fertilizer.
+Young seedlings commonly can get away with a quarter of what the label recommends for full-grown plants.

-- Organic Fertilizer: Luckily there are more and more liquid organic fertilizers available, although they can still be hard to locate.
-A mix of fish emulsion and kelp will also give your seedlings all the nutrients they need to get started.
-(Thankfully, they've figured out how to make fish emulsion a little less potent smelling.)
-As with synthetic fertilizer, you can give your seedlings a dose of organic food weekly.
-Unless it is labeled specifically for seedlings, dilute it by half the label's recommendation.
-It's better to give them a little food on a regular basis than to risk burning those tender, little roots with too much.
+- Organic fertilizer: There are several liquid organic fertilizers available, though they sometimes can be hard to locate.
+A mix of fish emulsion and kelp can also give your seedlings the nutrients they need to get started and reduces the risk of burning your seedlings.
+As with synthetic fertilizer, give your seedlings a dose of organic food weekly.
+Unless the product is labeled specifically for seedlings, dilute it by at least half the recommended dose.
+It's better to give your seedlings a little food regularly than to risk burning those tender roots with too much fertilizer at once.

-Another option is to mix a granular organic fertilizer into the potting soil.
-Many gardeners will do this when their seedlings are ready to be moved from their starter cell packs to larger pots.
-However granular fertilizer can take awhile to release nutrients and take effect, so adding it when you are starting your seeds is a better option.
-Try to add it to the lower layer of potting mix and not let it come in direct contact with the seed.
-Even organic fertilizers can burn, if you use too much.
+- Another option: Mix a granular organic fertilizer into the potting soil.
+Many gardeners do this when their seedlings are ready to be moved from their starter containers to larger pots.
+However, granular fertilizer can take a while to release nutrients and impact the plants, so adding it when you are starting your seeds is often a better option.
+Try to add it to the lower layer of potting mix, and don't let it come in direct contact with the seeds.
+Even organic fertilizers can burn if you use too much.